AngeIo/proxmox-installer-unattended/README.md

 # Proxmox VE installer on Debian - Unattended

-> Installs OpenStack Bifrost (standalone version of Ironic module for OpenStack) on Debian, deploys a new Debian on Baremetal (your server) and installs Proxmox VE on it to host your VMs effortlessly.
+Installs OpenStack Bifrost (standalone version of Ironic module for OpenStack) on Debian (PC client where commands are typed), deploys a new Debian on Baremetal (your server) and installs Proxmox VE on it and is ready to use to host your VMs effortlessly.
-> With this project, everything is covered, from system deployment to Proxmox installation, by the end of scripts executions, your server is ready to use!
+With this project, everything is covered, from system deployment to Proxmox installation, by the end of scripts executions, your server is ready to use!
 You'll just have to type the IP address of your freshly installed Proxmox and there you go!

 Based on the official documentations at :
 - https://docs.openstack.org/bifrost/2023.1/